Visio-projects/Visio-Shape-Extract/README.md

 <a id="user-content-install" class="anchor" href="#install" aria-hidden="true"> </a>
 ## Install
-Instructions for installation for VBA and VSTO versions.
+Instructions for installation of VBA and VSTO versions.

 ### VBA
 How to install the VBA version